Top 10 Must-See Landmarks in Bali

 Ubud Palace: A Royal Experience

 Ubud Palace, also known as Puri Saren Agung, is a cultural landmark right in the heart of Ubud.
 This historic palace is the residence of the Ubud royal family and a center for Balinese arts and culture.
-As you walk through the palace grounds, you’ll be impressed by the traditional Balinese architecture, ornate carvings, and lush gardens.
+Walking through the palace grounds, you’ll be impressed by the traditional Balinese architecture, ornate carvings, and lush gardens.
 The palace hosts various cultural performances, including traditional dance and music shows, which are a must-see.
 You’ll feel like royalty as you immerse yourself in the rich cultural heritage of Bali at Ubud Palace.

 Agung Rai Museum of Art: A Feast for the Eyes